Improving Learning Outcomes with Active Learning

 The goal of low-stakes quizzing is to help learners self-assess and check for learning along their journey, but research shows that these quizzes serve an even greater purpose.
 Quizzes force students to practice the act of retrieval (accessing information learned previously).
 Every time a student practices the retrieval of information, the information is solidified in the student’s brain.

 Low-stakes quizzes can take many forms, but their key element is that the learner feels safe to fail them, misunderstand them, question them, ask for help on them, and retake them again when they feel more confident with the content.
+Learn about building effective lessons and quizzes in our blog post.

 Learn to Win provides easy-to-create low-stakes questions that can be integrated into any lesson to solidify a student’s knowledge and give them confidence in their progress.